farazali7/farazali7/README.md

 - 🌱 University of Toronto: MSc in Applied Computing, Artificial Intelligence Concentration (Expected 12/2024)
 - 📚 University of Waterloo: BASc in Biomedical Engineering, Computing Option
-- 💼 Previously ML/SWE @ Deep Breathe, The Hospital for Sick Children, Siemens Healthineers, and Intellijoint Surgical, among others
+- 💼 Previously ML/SWE @ Deep Breathe, The Hospital for Sick Children, and Siemens Healthineers, among others
 - 👨‍💻 All of my personal projects are available in this repository

 <h3 align="left">Connect with me:</h3>